quantalogic/quantalogic_markdown_mcp/README.md

 2. Verify that `uv` is in your PATH (`which uv` on macOS/Linux, `where uv` on Windows)
 3. Restart Claude Desktop after configuration changes
 4. Check Claude Desktop logs for error messages

+**Server not appearing in VSCode:**

+1. Ensure VSCode 1.102 or later is installed
+2. Verify GitHub Copilot extension is installed and active
+3. Check that MCP support is enabled in your organization settings
+4. Confirm `.vscode/mcp.json` file exists in workspace root (for workspace config)
+5. Use `MCP: List Servers` command to see if server is registered
+6. Check Extensions view → MCP SERVERS section for server status
+7. Verify `uv` is in your PATH and accessible from VSCode's integrated terminal

+**VSCode MCP server not starting:**

+1. Check the MCP server output: Right-click server → Show Output
+2. Verify the command path and arguments in your configuration
+3. Test the command manually in a terminal from the correct working directory
+4. Ensure all required dependencies are installed (`uv sync`)
+5. Check file permissions on the server executable
+6. For dev containers, verify the container has access to required tools

+**VSCode agent mode not showing MCP tools:**

+1. Confirm you're in Agent mode (not Ask mode) in the Chat view
+2. Click the Tools button to enable/disable specific MCP tools
+3. Check if you have more than 128 tools enabled (VSCode limit)
+4. Verify the MCP server is running (green indicator in Extensions view)
+5. Try restarting the MCP server: Right-click → Restart

 **Tool execution errors:**